TristanBlackwell/twilly/twilly_cli/README.md

 ### Demo

 ![twilly_cli being used to load an active profile, view stored conversations, and delete a closed conversation on the account with a confirmation prompt](../assets/delete-conversation.gif)

+### Installation

+#### Releases

+Each cargo release of `twilly_cli` is built for Windows/Mac/Linux and accessible on the [GitHub Releases](https://github.com/TristanBlackwell/twilly/releases).
+Use the file name to identify the appropriate package for your OS.

+You can download this archive and unpack the executable to your location of choice.
+This can then be run.